microsoft/code-push-vsts-extension/README.md

 3. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repo

-4. Click **Add build step...** and select the neccessary tasks to generate your release assets (e.g. **Cordova Build**)
+4. Click **Add build step...** and select the neccessary tasks to generate your release assets (e.g. **Gulp**, **Cordova Build**)

 5. Click **Add build step...** and select **CodePush** from the **Deploy** category

-6. Configure the deploy step with the access key created in #1, specifying the right app and deployment name, and pointing at the output of the task in step #4 - *Check out the tool tips for handy inline documentation.*
+6. Configure the deploy step with the access key created in step #1, specifying your app name, deployment name and app store version, and pointing to the output of the task in step #4.

+7. Click the **Queue Build** button or push a change to your repo in order to run the newly defined build pipeline

+8. Run your CodePush-ified app to see the change that was automatically deployed!

 ## Task Option Reference